cp-algorithms/cp-algorithms/src/graph/edmonds_karp.md

 The complexity can be given independently of the maximal flow.
 The algorithm runs in $O(V E^2)$ time, even for irrational capacities.
 The intuition is, that every time we find an augmenting path one of the edges becomes saturated, and the distance from the edge to $s$ will be longer if it appears later again in an augmenting path.
-Length of the simple paths is bounded by $V$.
+The length of the simple paths is bounded by $V$.

 ### Implementation